-Roxbury’s changes over time are visible throughout the neighborhood in both clear and subtle ways, with the hills, streets and buildings recalling the almost four centuries of Roxbury’s history.
+Changes over time are visible throughout Roxbury's neighborhoods in both clear and subtle ways.
+Hills, streets, and buildings recall the tales and tribulations of almost four centuries of its history.

 In 1630, ten years after the Pilgrims established Plymouth, a group of English Puritans, led by John Winthrop, landed slightly farther north and founded Massachusetts Bay Colony with headquarters in Boston.
 With coastal Native American populations decimated from disease brought to them by earlier fishermen, traders, explorers, and colonists, the Massachusetts Bay Colony found the coastline largely empty and quickly founded a group of six towns, among them Boston, Cambridge, and Roxbury.
 For more than 200 years, Roxbury also included West Roxbury and Jamaica Plain.

 The salt marsh surrounding much of the Shawmut Peninsula has been so thoroughly filled in over the last few centuries, it’s difficult to picture Boston sitting isolated at that tip of land.
 Three miles south, the only land route to the capital led through Roxbury, which made the town important for both transportation and trade.